I’ve got the winter blues. Do you?

 Your body needs to rejuvenate and repair itself especially during these cold months.
 Getting enough sleep gives you the energy you need for the day.

 Be careful not to oversleep though because it can make you feel more tired.

-We try to keep a consistent sleeping schedule by going to bed between 9:30 and 11 PM.
-Our alarm goes off at 8 AM (one of our joys of working from home).
+We try to keep a consistent sleeping schedule by going to bed between 9:00 and 10 PM.
+In the morning our alarm goes off at 7 AM.

 Comedies and Music

 Watch your favorite funny sitcoms or make some popcorn and enjoy a funny movie.